The Fourth Watch · Chapter 2

 Owen studied them without hunger.
 That mattered immediately.

-"These are directional," he said.
-"Not possession marks, if they stay clean."
+"These look directional," he said.
+"Not possession.
+Not unless they start darkening."

 "Clean from what?"